 - Keep it game-related.
 We’re not here to debate politics or religion, so keep the conversation about our games.

 - Keep it appropriate.
-Players of all ages see EA Forums.
-Make sure that any images you use are in line with the EA Forum Rules & Guidelines and the EA User Agreement.
+Players of all ages see Battlefield Forums, this is true even for M rated games.
+Make sure that any posts or images you use are in line with the EA Forum Rules & Guidelines below and the EA User Agreement.

 - Be patient.
 Keep track of your thread using bookmarks or by subscribing to the thread.
 Other players will post in your thread when they are interested or have an answer for you.

 - Be polite and kind.
 Respect others even if they have a different opinion.
 If you disagree with someone, you are free to do so politely, but please don't make it personal.
 Respect also means you never harass, embarrass, or threaten other players.

 Doing something on this list often can get you suspended, or sometimes even banned.

 - Abuse the formatting options.
 Nobody likes being YELLED AT!!?!?
 This means, don't overuse:

 - Extra-large fonts